dtjohnson/xlsx-populate/docs/template.md

 ```
 npm install xlsx-populate
 ```
-Note that xlsx-populate using ES6 features so only Node.js v4+ is supported.
+Note that xlsx-populate uses ES6 features so only Node.js v4+ is supported.

 ### Browser